This is me, Alicia Davies; the face behind Hush Hour (formerly called Earth Song Sound Healing).

 No guarantee of any cure can be made, because everyone functions differently and is at their own unique stage of life.
 The above list is a guide to potential beneficial outcomes.

-Not long after I began my journey with sound healing, Mark Westmoquette made this short film with me about how it came about, and my reasons for embarking on this work.
+Not long after I began my journey with therapeutic, healing sounds, Mark Westmoquette made this short film about how this fascinating work became my inspiration and my passion,.